-This report consists of three parts, Management's Discussion and Analysis, the Financial Statements and the Notes to the Financial Statements.
-The Financial Statements include a Statement of Net Position, a Statement of Revenues, Expenses and Changes in Net Position and a Statement of Cash Flows.
+This report consists of three parts, the Financial Statements, Notes to the Financial Statements and Required Supplemental Information.
+The Financial Statements include a Statement of Net Position; a Statement of Revenues, Expenses and Changes in Net Position; and a Statement of Cash Flows.